GeekTrainer/help-desk-bot-lab/exercise5-Deployment.md

-# Exercise 5: Deploying Your Bot to the Cloud (C#)
+# Exercise 5: Deploying Your Bot to the Cloud

 In this exercise you will learn how to register your bot and deploy it to Azure so others can use it.

 ## Goals

-To successfully complete this exercise, your bot must be able to perform the following actions:
+To successfully complete this exercise you should be able to perform the following actions:

 * Register your bot in the [Bot Framework Portal](https://dev.botframework.com)
-* Create an Azure Web App and publish your bot code there.
+* Create an Azure Web App and publish your bot code there

 ## Prerequisites